HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 In this article, we have covered:

-• What Is the Difference Between Databricks Dashboards and Lakeview Dashboards?
+• Key Differences Between Databricks SQL Dashboards and Lakeview Dashboards

-• Step-by-Step Guide to Creating a Databricks Dashboard
+• A Step-by-Step Guide to Creating a Databricks SQL Dashboard (using a notebook-based approach)

 …and so much more!